Independent Assurance Initiative · Est. 2026

 Sponsor-engaged assurance

-Independent reconstruction of primary and secondary endpoints before regulatory submission.
+Independent reconstruction of primary and secondary endpoints before a regulatory or publication submission.
 RIQA assurance report included in the submission package.

 Pre-publication